josephfayyaz/RL/README.md

 This repository contains a reinforcement learning research project on robust locomotion transfer in a custom MuJoCo Hopper environment.
 The work studies how curriculum-based mass randomization and entropy control improve transfer performance when the evaluation robot differs from the training robot by a 30% torso-mass shift.

-The project compares classical policy-gradient baselines with PPO-based transfer strategies and shows that PPO + Curriculum Domain Randomization (CDR) + Entropy Scheduling (ES) delivers the strongest combination of sample efficiency and robustness.
+The project compares classical policy-gradient baselines with PPO-based transfer strategies and shows that PPO + Curriculum Domain Randomization (CDR) + Entropy Scheduling (ES) delivers the strongest combination of sample efficiency and robustness .

 ![Hopper locomotion demo](docs/figures/hopper_animation.gif)